durkes/11ty-foundation-starter/README.md

 npm start
 ```

 This command starts a local server and watches for file changes with live reloading.
+While in this mode, CSS, JavaScript, and HTML files are **not minified**, allowing for easier debugging and faster reloads.

-## Building the Project
+## Production Build

 To build the project for production, run:
 ```
 npm run build
 ```

 This command compiles the site into static files in the `_site` directory.
+During this build process, CSS, JavaScript, and HTML files are **minified** for faster site download speeds.

 ## Customization